mehmetg/weathertest/README.md

 * Run `mvn verify`

 ## Known Issues:
-* SafariDriver ang GeckoDriver do not get along with Se too well.
+* SafariDriver and GeckoDriver do not get along with Se too well.
 It requires some **shimming** to work
 * Selenium server needs to be started manually.
 * The moveTo command is sensitive to mouse movement, so ideally the UI tests should run headless or unattended.